• Home

 If you need to roast the sweet potatoes in the oven with other dishes at 350°F, you'll need to cook them longer, about 20 minutes.
 Remember to stir them every 20 minutes and check for doneness.

-What to Eat with Roasted Sweet Potatoes
+What to Serve with Maple Sweet Potatoes

 How to Store, Freeze, and Reheat